-Adjusting To Your Diagnosis: Tips & Advice
+Adjusting to Your Diagnosis: Tips and Advice

 It takes time to overcome the shock before adjusting to your diagnosis.
 Strong emotions such as fear, anxiety, and sadness may surface as you’re adjusting to the new illness.
 Even if we’re prepared to hear the result, that doesn’t change the gut-wrenching feeling of hearing it spoken aloud.